top of page

 GETTING TO LAMBAY

-Please make your way to Malahide as soon as you have arrived into Ireland from abroad.
-If you are travelling from within Ireland, please leave plenty of time to get to Malahide ahead of your boat transfer.
+Your boat transfer to Lambay will depart from Howth Harbour or Malahide Marina - you will be notified which location well in advance.
+Whether you are travelling from abroad or within Ireland, please leave plenty of time to get to to the harbour/marina ahead of your boat transfer.
 Boats cannot be delayed if you are running late, so it is not worth the risk!

 If you wish to stop off in town for supplies, head for Gibney's of Malahide on New Street, a traditional local pub in the centre of Malahide town.
-This is well placed between all the most useful shops (Boots, SuperValu, Donnybrook Fair, Tesco) and there are plenty of nice restaurants/cafés if you have time for a bite to eat.
+This is well placed between all the most useful shops (Boots, SuperValu, Donnybrook Fair, Tesco) and there are plenty of nice restaurants/cafés if you are early or need to use a WC.
 The Marina Centre is a five minute walk from Gibney's and the town centre.

-If heading straight for the Marina, tell your taxi driver to drive through the Marina Village (under the arch) and straight to the end where you will see a giant anchor sculpture by the Marina Centre.
-Our Lambay boat skipper will meet you outside White’s Laundry at the allotted meeting time.
+If heading straight for the Marina by car, ask your driver to drive through the Marina Village (under the arch) and straight to the end where the road curves round to the right and you will see a giant anchor sculpture against the Marina Centre wall.
+Our Lambay boat Captain will meet you outside White’s Laundry at the allotted meeting time.

-POLITE NOTICE: It is important that you do not enter the Marina Centre at any time unless accompanied by the Skipper, as it is private property and there are no public facilities or bathrooms.
+POLITE NOTICE: It is important that you do not enter the Marina Centre at any time unless accompanied by the Captain, as it is private members-only facility, which the Marina kindly allows Lambay guests to pass through to access the island.

-For those with flights, we strongly recommend flights that arrive or depart a minimum of 4 hours (preferably 6 hours) from your scheduled boat transfer time.
-Please be ready OUTSIDE the Marina 10 minutes prior to the scheduled departure time.
+For those of you flying in/out of Ireland, we strongly recommend flights that arrive or depart a minimum of 4 hours (preferably 6 hours) from your scheduled boat transfer time.

 WEATHER